by Brian Tomasik

 Of course, probably some charities are better along all dimensions at once, just as some people may be smarter across all major domains of intelligence than others, but it's unlikely that the degree of outstandingness is similarly high across all dimensions.

-This point would not be relevant if only one or maybe two of the flow-through effects dominates all the others.
+This point would not be relevant if only one or maybe two of the flow-through effects completely dominates all the others.
 That seems unlikely to me, though it's more plausible for lives saved than for dung-beetle papers, since for dung-beetle papers, most of the flow-through effects come from the indirect contributions toward scientific training, methodology, and transferable insights.
 (Of course, these effects are not necessarily positive.
 Faster science might pose more of a risk than a benefit to the future.)

 In any event, my claim is only that charities are unlikely to differ by many orders of magnitude; they might still differ by one or two, and of course, they may also have net negative impacts.
 Even for health charities, I think it's understood that they don't differ by more than a few orders of magnitude, and indeed, if you pick a random developing-world health charity, it's unlikely to be even one or two orders of magnitude worse than a GiveWell-recommended health charity, even just on the one dimension that you're focusing on.